The Dark Tower (Lewis novel): Plot summaries

 It is discovered that Orfieu's assistant, Scudamour, has a double in Othertime.
 Increasingly, the observers wonder if Othertime really is the past or future, or whether it is some other reality.
 Scudamour's double grows a sting and becomes the new Unicorn.
 During one viewing session, Scudamour sees the Unicorn about to sting the double of his fiancée, Camilla.
 In a blind fury, he rushes at the screen, and somehow switches bodies with the Unicorn.
 The remainder of the text deals with his experiences in Othertime, as well as his colleagues' attempt to hunt down the Unicorn in this world.

 In Othertime, Scudamour survives by playing on his authority, his only card, while he tries to learn.
-He discovers to his amazement that there is a chronoscope in the Unicorn's room where he stung victims — but it is now broken.
+He discovers to his amazement that there is a chronoscope in the Unicorn's room where he stung victims – but it is now broken.
 He refrains from stinging Camilla, and tries to plan their escape.
 It appears there is some sort of war (being waged by the "White Riders", who want to remove the stingers from the "unicorns") against the Othertime government.
 He reads in a library about the Othertimer's time-science.
 A theory is given of multiple timelines; these do not seem to split off from different outcomes, like quantum realities, but simply proceed separately.
 However, they can be controlled, and contact between them can be made.
 References are made to the changeling myth.
 The law is stated that "Any two time-lines approximate to the exact degree to which their material contents are alike," and it is revealed that an experiment with a replica railway shed in the right place had already been successful in allowing a controlled transfer of minds.
-The text ends with Scudamour still reading.
+The text cuts abruptly with Scudamour still reading.

 Origin

 In his introduction to The Dark Tower and Other Stories, Hooper states that he rescued an untitled manuscript in Lewis' handwriting of the story from a bonfire of the author's writings early in 1964, several months after Lewis' death.
 The 64-page manuscript appears to have originally had at least 66 pages, two of which are now missing.
 If the text did at one time continue past the 66th page, these additional pages are also lost.
-As it stands, the narrative contains two gaps and comes to an abrupt end.
-The Dark Tower is an unfinished work.
+As it stands, the narrative is unfinished: it contains two gaps and comes to an abrupt end.